sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 });
 ```

-To have flotr2 assign different colors to different strengths, we divide the data into multiple series.
+To have flotr2 assign different colors to different strengths, we divide the data into multiple series with the following code.
 Each series gets its own color.
-Here's how we can specify the different series.
 In addition to the five hurricane categories, we've also parsed out the points for tropical storm and tropical depression strength.

 ``` {.javascript .numberLines}
 Flotr.draw(